-Stains on interior ceilings and walls – mold or mildew growth.
+Stains, mold/mildew growth on interior ceilings and walls

-Stains, or worse, mold, can be caused by leaks from outside the house or moisture trapped inside.
+Stains, or worse, mold and mildew, can be caused by leaks from outside the house or moisture trapped inside.

 Missing, cracked, or curled shingles.

-Dry, cracked, or easily broken shingles have reached the end of their useful life, and its time to invest in a new roof.
+Dry, cracked, or easily broken shingles have reached the end of their useful life, and it is time to invest in a new roof.

 How to Inspect for Damage

-If you choose to go up on the roof yourself, remember to always utilize proper safety equipment to prevent falls or injury.
-See our Safety section for more details.
+If you choose to go up on the roof yourself, remember always to utilize proper safety equipment to prevent falls or injury.

 Here are some things to look for: